Value of pre-operative physical therapy

 - Regain Function: Once the incision scar has healed and you have regained the range of motion and strength, your physical therapist will know how to retrain the muscle to achieve the desired pre-operative function, whether it is walking, sitting, reaching, running or any other sports activity you would like to resume.

-So, working with the your physical therapist allows you to be engaged in your path to recovery so you can achieve your maximum potential and is the best way you can stay and keep healthy for years to come.
+Working with the your physical therapist allows you to be engaged in your path to recovery so you can achieve your maximum potential and is the best way you can stay and keep healthy for years to come.

-So, call now to schedule an appointment for pre or post-surgical rehab so we can be a part of your healthy and speedy recovery.
+Call now to schedule an appointment for pre or post-surgical rehab so we can be a part of your healthy and speedy recovery.